OpenUpSA/terraform-config/README.md

 - Configuration structure
   - How should we structure the config for the many projects we have at OpenUp?
     - This `cd` into the project directory approach doesn't seem great.
 It means there's a state file for each project and the terraform resource names are things like `aws_s3_bucket.bucket`.
 Each folder needs to be `init`d and so on.
 Should they all be modules included by a top level configuration?
+- Output credentials when creating them, or automatically store them in bitwarden
+  - I found the AWS secret access key in `terraform show -json | jq .` but is that really the way to do it?!